Michi4/protonMailGenerator/README.md

 USAGE

-It is used to generate a protonmail mail for you which you can fully access Firefox as standard browser is recommended but not must have (for chrome use the chromegen.py)
+It is used to generate a protonmail mail for you which you can fully access

+Firefox as standard browser is recommended but not must have (for chrome or other browsers just use the chromegen.py)